-Diane T. Rover, Professor; Department of Electrical and Computer Engineering, Iowa State University
+Diane T. Rover, University Professor; Department of Electrical and Computer Engineering, Iowa State University

 Office Hours: by appointment